Yep, seven. Kind of a lot for a “whole foods” guy, right?

 Don’t worry, I’ll explain.

-It didn’t take long, though, for me to realize that in order to do more, my “operating system” needs to be better — which means upgrading my daily habits, and to pay particular attention to nutrition, since that affects just about everything else.
+Like a lot of people, I some big goals for the new year.
+But I’ve realized that in order to do more, my “operating system” needs to be better — which means upgrading my daily habits, and to pay particular attention to nutrition, since that affects just about everything else.

 For several years now I’ve been careful to cover the bases: vitamin B12, vitamin D, and DHA/EPA, just to safeguard myself against common deficiencies of a vegan diet (and many other diets, too, by the way).
 But now I’m paying more attention to things like sleep, recovery from workouts, nagging injuries, and even long-term prevention — and because of that, I find myself both more diligent and more experimental with supplements.

 Don’t worry, this isn’t the post where Matt turns into a biohacker.
 In general, my philosophy is still “whole foods first,” and probably always will be.
 (Not the store — in that case, it’s actually “Whole Foods second,” after we’ve gotten everything we can at a cheaper place!)

 In fact, you’ll see that several of what I call “supplements” actually are whole foods; it’s just that I take them like a robot would take fuel.
 If robots ran on fuel.

 So here goes.
 I’ve listed the daily dose I take next to each.

 1. Complement (provides B12, D3, and DHA/EPA) — This one is actually a three-for.
 I’ve written about Complement at length, since it’s the supplement for vegans I created, so I won’t spend long on this one.
 In a nutshell, here’s why the nutrients it provides are so important: